rubocop/rubocop/README.md

 `-s/--silent`          | Suppress the final summary
-`--only`               | Run only the specified cop `--auto-gen-config`    | Generate a configuration file acting as a TODO list
+`--only`               | Run only the specified cop `--auto-gen-config`    | Generate a configuration file acting as a TODO list `--show-cops`          | Shows available cops and their configuration

 ## Configuration